usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/final-review.md

 ## Extensions
 {: .page-header }

-If you attend a final code review appointment but do not earn a passing grade for this class in that appointment, you may request an extension to submit late [non-review assignments](#non-review-assignments) or [extra credit](#project-extra-credit) in an attempt to pass the class.
+If you attend a final code review appointment but do not earn a passing grade for this class in that appointment, you may request an extension to submit late [non-review assignments](#non-review-assignments) in an attempt to pass the class.
 However, your final letter grade will be capped at a C letter grade.

-This extends the deadline to submit late [non-review assignments](#non-review-assignments) and [extra credit](#project-extra-credit) from {{ page.other_deadline }} to **{{ page.extend_deadline }}** instead.
+This extends the deadline to submit late [non-review assignments](#non-review-assignments) from {{ page.other_deadline }} to **{{ page.extend_deadline }}** instead.
 It does not change the original deadlines of those assignments; late penalties still apply.

 To request this extension, you must make a private post on Piazza by **{{ page.extend_request }}** with the following:

   - A brief 1 paragraph justification for the extension, which can range from struggles with physical or mental health, disruptions to living circumstances, and even poor planning.
 I only ask that you are honest about why you ended up behind and need an extension.

-  - The [non-review assignments](#non-review-assignments) and/or [extra credit](#project-extra-credit) you plan to submit late. *Make sure you are eligible to complete these assignments!*
+  - The [non-review assignments](#non-review-assignments) you plan to submit late. *Make sure you are eligible to complete these assignments!*

-  - A screenshot of a "What-If" analysis in Canvas that shows completing the proposed assignments will raise your final grade to a 74% or C letter grade. *Keep in mind that late penalties still apply!*

 I will only approve your request if it is on-time and demonstrates it is possible to pass the class by submitting a reasonable number of non-review assignments for which you are eligible.